Ilir Krasniqi

-Ilir Krasniqi (born 2 April 2000) is a professional footballer who plays as a defensive midfielder for Llapi in Football Superleague of Kosovo.
-Born in Germany, he represents the Kosovo national team at international level.
+Ilir Krasniqi (born 2 April 2000) is a professional footballer who plays as a centre-back for Ukrainian Premier League club Kolos Kovalivka.
+Born in Germany, he plays for the Kosovo national team.

 Club career

+Llapi

-On 23 December 2020, Krasniqi signed a five-year contract with Football Superleague of Kosovo club Llapi, and received squad number 21.
+On 23 December 2020, Krasniqi signed a five-year contract with Kosovo Superleague club Llapi, and received squad number 16.

+Kolos Kovalivka

+On 11 September 2024, Llapi announced the transfer of Krasniqi to Ukrainian Premier League club Kolos Kovalivka.
+Five days later, the club confirmed that Krasniqi's transfer was permanent and received squad number 16, on the same day he made his debut with Kolos Kovalivka against LNZ Cherkasy after being named in the starting line-up.
+Kolos Kovalivka reportedly paid a €300,000 transfer fee.

 International career

 From 2018, until 2022, Krasniqi is part of Kosovo at youth international level, respectively part of the U19 and U21 teams and he with these teams played seven matches.
 On 30 May 2022, he received a call-up from the senior team for training session before the 2022–23 UEFA Nations League matches against Cyprus, Greece and Northern Ireland, but did not make the final squad.

 On 16 September 2022, Krasniqi received again a call-up from Kosovo for the 2022–23 UEFA Nations League matches against Northern Ireland and Cyprus.
 His debut with Kosovo came eleven days after call-up in a 2022–23 UEFA Nations League match against Cyprus after coming on as a substitute at 89th minute in place of Florent Hadergjonaj.